Cities sign agreement for opioid settlement distribution

 That's why Romano said Florida should expect to receive about 7% of settlement money moving forward, as 50 states and thousands of local communities have filed suits against companies like Purdue, Johnson & Johnson, and other large manufacturers and distributors.

-Florida communities, with the Florida Attorney Generals' Office, have spent more than a year drafting a Memorandum Of Understanding (MOU) to create a unified plan for how the money will be distributed over 18 years.
+Florida communities, with the Florida attorney general's office, have spent more than a year drafting a memorandum of understanding to create a unified plan for how the money will be distributed over 18 years.

 “One concern we all had was that governments don’t take the money from the opioid settlement and use it for other projects,” Romano said.
 That's why the MOU also lays out how the money should be used, such as supporting treatment options, giving to community groups, education, and connecting people with resources.